StanleyNg/documentation-user/legal/terms/terms_of_sale.rst

-To the maximum extent permitted by law, the aggregate liability of each party together with its affiliates arising will not exceed 50% of the total amount paid by the Customer under this Agreement during the 12 months immediately preceding the date of the event giving rise to such claim.
+To the maximum extent permitted by law, the aggregate liability of each party together with its affiliates arising will not exceed 50% of the total amount paid by the Customer under these terms during the 12 months immediately preceding the date of the event giving rise to such claim.
 Multiple claims shall not enlarge this limitation.

+Odoo S.A. reserves the right to modify these terms at any time without prior notice.
+You will be subject to the terms in force at the time of acceptation of those terms.

 All our contractual relations will be governed exclusively by Belgian law.
 Moreover, any dispute that may arise will be subject exclusively to the